Mo' Wax

 Mo' Wax was a British record label founded by James Lavelle in 1992.
 The label was not co-founded by Tim Goldsworthy, as is often reported.
 Steve Finan became co-owner shortly after.

 Mo' Wax came to recognition for being at the forefront of trip hop, turntablism and alternative hip hop during the mid-1990s.
-The label is also responsible for bringing attention to the graffiti artist Futura 2000 by using his artwork on many of its releases in the early to mid-1990s.
+The label also released notable records covering techno, drum and bass and electro.
+Mo' Wax also helped the graffiti artist Futura 2000 regain popularity, by using his artwork on many of their releases in the 1990s.

 Lavelle signed partial ownership of Mo' Wax over to A&M Records (now part of the Universal Music Group) in 1996.
 When their deal expired he signed with Beggars Group, who still own some of the catalogue.

-The name derives from "Mo' Wax Please", the title of a column James Lavelle wrote in the magazine Straight No Chaser and the Oxford club night he ran.
+The name derives from "Mo'Wax Please", the title of a column James Lavelle wrote in the magazine Straight No Chaser and the Oxford club night he ran.
 This in turn was influenced by the Freddie Roach LP, Mo' Greens Please on Blue Note records.